This page is from APP, the official source of professional practice for policing.

 The Coordinator should ensure that investigations are complying with force and national policies and make sure that appropriate and timely actions are taken.

 Investigating missing person reports is the responsibility of the police, but those involved in the care of children and vulnerable adults also have a safeguarding duty.
+For further information see Adults at risk APP.
 The use of multi-agency safeguarding hubs (or similar structures) may assist forces to facilitate joint working.
-Senior police officers at force and, where appropriate, local level should encourage the local safeguarding children board (LSCB) and local safeguarding adults board (LSAB)to establish effective local procedures to prevent people going missing and, when they do go missing, take effective steps to find the individual before they suffer further harm.
+Senior police officers at force and, where appropriate, local level should encourage the multi-agency safeguarding arrangements (MASA) and local safeguarding adults board (LSAB)to establish effective local procedures to prevent people going missing and, when they do go missing, take effective steps to find the individual before they suffer further harm.
 Collectively, agencies should consider making arrangements for the following:

 Developing risk management and reporting strategies